trieut415/Eartag-Jetson/README.md

 | `TOP_N = N`          | Only the **top N most frequent tags** (after filtering and merging) are retained in the final summary.
 If there are 4 cows, N = 4.                                          |
 | `MIN_DETECTIONS = N` | N amount of ear tag detections must be present before calling `run_milking_session` N .                           |
 | `STREAK_THRESH = N` | Minimum number of **consecutive frames** where a tag must persist to be considered part of an active milking session — helps detect entry/start.
 Currently using N=50 with a 10fps video -> 5s of low detections.|

+2. `stall_detector.py`:
+    - Contains the stall detector class for a single stream milking session
+        - Relevant methods:
+            - `wait_for_milking`
+                - Waits until enough tags have been detected to start a milking session
+            - `run_milking_session`
+                - Continuously runs detection and OCR until the end of a milking session, as defined by `min_detections`.
+                  A session is considered ended when the number of detections drops below a percentage (`end_threshold_ratio`) of the peak detection count, and this drop is sustained for a minimum timeout duration (`end_timeout` seconds).
+The idea of this is if insufficient ear tags have been detected for some period of time, then it will end and upload results.

+3. `stall_multi.py`:
+    - Contains the stall detector class for a multi stream milking session
+        - Relevant methods:
+            - `wait_for_milking`
+                - Waits until enough tags have been detected to start a milking session
+            - `run_milking_session`
+                - Continuously runs detection and OCR until the end of a milking session, as defined by `min_detections`.
+                  A session is considered ended when the number of detections drops below a percentage (`end_threshold_ratio`) of the peak detection count, and this drop is sustained for a minimum timeout duration (`end_timeout` seconds).
+The idea of this is if insufficient ear tags have been detected for some period of time, then it will end and upload results.
+---

+#### `src/eartag_jetson/resources/`
+Holds static assets required at runtime by the application.
+This includes:
+- Trained model files (`.pt`, `.onnx`, `.engine`) for classification, segmentation, and OCR
+- Reference images and GIFs for documentation
+- Fonts (e.g., `times_new_roman.ttf`) for use in rendering overlays or OCR post-processing

+These assets are loaded as needed by the application and are kept separate from code for clarity and maintainability.